aa-fiu-classes/cnt-4713-web/project-1.md

 - The server must count all established connections (1 for the first connect, 2 for the second, etc.).
 The received file over the connection must be saved to `<FILE-DIR>/<CONNECTION-ID>.file` file  (e.g., `/save/1.file`, `/save/2.file`, etc.).
 If the client doesn't send any data during gracefully terminated TCP connection, the server should create an empty file with the name that corresponds to the connection number.

-- The server must assume error if no data received from the client for over `10 seconds`.
+- The server must assume an error if no data received from the client for over `10 seconds`.
 It should abort the connection and write a single `ERROR` string (without end-of-line/carret-return symbol) into the corresponding file.
 Note that any partial input must be discarded.

 - The server should be able to accept and save files up to `100 MiB`

 ### Client Application Specification

-The client application MUST be compiled into `client` binary, accepting three command-line arguments:
+The client application MUST be implemented in `client.py` file, accepting three command-line arguments:

-    $ ./client <HOSTNAME-OR-IP> <PORT> <FILENAME>
+    $ ./client.py <HOSTNAME-OR-IP> <PORT> <FILENAME>

 - `<HOSTNAME-OR-IP>`: hostname or IP address of the server to connect
 - `<PORT>`: port number of the server to connect